Common Name: Spotted Dolphin

 Size: Adults, around 2 m long, weigh around 110 kg.Calves at birth, 90cm long.

-Appearance At Sea: The sizes of Spotted Dolphin schools vary from a few individuals to thousands.
+Appearance At Sea: Spotted dolphin schools vary from a few individuals to thousands.
 There appears to be no segregation based on age or sex.
 Individual dolphins regularly come to the bows of vessels in the ocean.

 Spotted Dolphins often throw themselves out of the water, high into the air.

 Could Be Confused With: Even at a distance the spotting on the dolphins is usually evident, making it easy to identify the species.
-They are sometimes confused with other spotted species like Stenella plagiodon.
+They are sometimes confused with other Stenella.

 Diagnostic Features: At sea, the unique facial markings (presence of a marked bridle), uniform dark cape on the dorsal side, and presence of a dark flipper line help in identifying the species.